tomeara1/Reflection/README.md

  # Reflection
+ ##7/19/2017
+Today we kept on working on our wifi project.
+I was in the infirmary for a decent amount of time so I did not get much done.
+I could not complete the project.
+Hopefully I can finish it tonight.
+ # Reflection
  ## 7/18/2017
 Today we worked on the wifi hacking project.
 I could not finish it because it was too complicated for me.
 We started working on this websitee that tought us how to use python.
 I got all the way to the strigs part and then I stopped.